 In 2004, the couple — along with their daughters, Holly and Bethany — opened Campbell’s Sweets Factory.
 It operates several locations in Cleveland.

-“They’re going to stay on the East Coast,” Fred Campbell said about Campbell’s Sweets Factory.
+“They’re going to stay on the East Coast,” Daniel said about Campbell’s Sweets Factory.
 “And we’re going to dominate the West Coast.”

-Inspired to pursue a career in the sweets industry like his brother, Fred asked for help from his grandson Daniel Campbell, who resides in Clovis.
+Inspired to pursue a career in the sweets industry like his brother, Fred asked for help from his grandson.

 Fred and Daniel packed their suitcases for a three-week trip to Cleveland, learning the process through hands-on experience — “what works and what doesn’t work,” Daniel explained.